NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     ``--xcorr-threshold`` and stereo algorithms ``asp_bm``, ``asp_sgm``, ``asp_mgm``,
     or ``asp_final_mgm``.
 Missing values are set to no-data.
 This is saved to ``<output prefix>-L-R-disp-diff.tif``.

-remove-outliers-by-disparity-params (*double double*) (default = 100 3)
-    Outlier removal based on the disparity of interest points (difference between right and left pixel), when estimating the disparity search range.
-For example, the 10% and 90% percentiles of disparity are computed, and this interval is made three times bigger.
-Interest points whose disparity fall outside the expanded interval are removed as outliers.
-Instead of the default 100 and 3 one can specify pct and factor, without quotes.

 rm-quantile-percentile (*double*) (default = 0.85)
     See rm-quantile-multiple for details.